jlfranklin/techbook/docs/02-help-desk/help-desk-agile.md

 ## Customer collaboration over contract negotiation

 Every help desk interaction requires, before anything else, hearing a user clearly.
 Users often know more about the true experience of using a website better than we do, and we prioritize learning from them so that we can improve.
-We also pass what we've learned along to other members of the CivicActions team, so that we can prioritize making the user experience better through our work together.
+We also pass what we've learned along to other members of the Bixal Solutions team, so that we can prioritize making the user experience better through our work together.
 For help desk projects in which we work closely with a client, we prioritize listening to and understanding their needs, understanding that these may change during our work together.

 ## Responding to change over following a plan